-More than 85 per cent of the pipelines we license are made of steel, which is highly susceptible to corrosion.
-Effective programs must be in place to monitor and prevent these pipelines from corroding to an unacceptable level, and confirming that companies have such programs is the focus of our pipeline inspections and assessments.
+More than 85% of the pipelines we license are steel pipelines and highly susceptible to corrosion.
+Effective programs must be in place to monitor and prevent these pipelines from corroding to an unacceptable level – and confirming that companies have such programs is the focus of our pipeline inspections and assessments.

 Figure 7 shows the percentage of failure types and a ranking of causes.

 In 2022, internal corrosion remained the leading type of pipeline failure, representing 46% of all pipeline leaks and ruptures.
 More than 80% of internal corrosion failures were on uncoated steel pipelines, with the remainder occurring on nonmetallic pipelines with metallic risers and connections that were susceptible to corrosion.

 In 2022, 49% of pipeline failures from internal corrosion were caused by multiple corrosion mechanisms (called multimechanism corrosion).
 Other causes of internal corrosion include the following:

 Forty-six per cent of internal corrosion failures were on pipelines transporting oil-well effluent, which is attributable to the corrosive nature of these fluids and operating conditions.